A248/NPCSk/README.md

 **What is NPCLib?**

-NPCLib is a library created by Jitse for simple Minecraft NPC handling.
+NPCLib is a library created by JitseB for simple Minecraft NPC handling.
 You can view it [here](https://github.com/JitseB/NPCLib)

 **What is Skript?**